EthanGilles/epp/README.md

 A compiler written in C++ for the E pluh 🗣️ pluh 🗣️ language.

 make sure you say please enough or the compiler will be mad.
+Not too much tho.